LeaSophieScripts/Extra-MenuV2/README.md

 # Extra-MenuV2
 Its a Extra Menu, where you can change the Liverys and Extras.
 Also you can change the default key in your own Settings.
 Also you can add some Coords if you want to at the script
+#Do NOT reupload this Script.
+Its my Own made by Sophie Scripts

 Dependcies: